neuralmesh/paper/README.md

 # paper
 the ultimate adhd project

-you can just add ultra optimized functions and then we will add them to the graph
+you can just add specific functions or scripts or ideas and then we will add them to the graph

-another focus is to build a search engine for your ultra specialized model
+another focus is to build a search engine for your specific use case and specialized model

 its like a nieche finder but also finds the simplest possible solution

+and builds it for you